Outcome-guided Bayesian Clustering for Disease Subtype Discovery Using High-dimensional Transcriptomic Data: Result

-\end{enumerate} \item Phenotypic variables. \begin{enumerate}[1.] \item Simulate the continuous clinical outcome variable as $Y_{ki} \sim \mbox{N}(\theta_k, \sigma_2^2)$ for subject $i$ in subtype $k$, where $1 \le i \le N_k$ and $1 \le k \le K$.
-We set $\sigma_2$ to be 6 so that the magnitude of $U_g$ of the intrinsic genes in the simulation is comparible to that in the breast cancer example (See details in Section~\ref{sec:metabric}). \end{enumerate} \item Confounding impacted genes. \begin{enumerate}[1.] \item Simulate $V=4$ confounding variables.
-Confounding variables could be gender, race, or other confounding factors.
-These variables will define subtype clusters driven by non-disease related genes, and thus complicate the process for disease subtype discovery.
-For each confounding variable $v(1 \le v \le V)$, we similarly simulate $R=20$ modules.
-For each module $r_v(1 \le r_v \le R)$, similarly sample number of genes $n_{r_v} \sim \mbox{POI}(20)$.
-After repeating this procedure for all modules in all confounding variables, on average there will be 1,600 confounding impacted genes.
+\end{enumerate} \item Phenotypic variables. \begin{enumerate}[1.] \item Generate the continuous clinical outcome variable as $Y_{ki} \sim \mbox{N}(\theta_k, \sigma_2^2)$ for subject $i$ ($1 \le i \le N_k$) in subtype $k$ ($1 \le k \le K$).
+We fix $\sigma_2$ to be 6 such that the pattern of the guidance term $U_g$ of the intrinsic genes in the simulation can be compared to that in the breast cancer example (See details in Section~\ref{sec:metabric}). \end{enumerate} \item Confounding impacted genes. \begin{enumerate}[1.] \item Generate $V=4$ confounding variables.
+Confounding variables could be age, sex, race, or other confounding factors that could define non-disease associated subtype clusters.
+These variables may complicate the process of discovering disease subtypes.
+We similarly generate $R=20$ modules for each confounding variable $v(1 \le v \le V)$, and sample number of genes $n_{r_v} \sim \mbox{POI}(20)$ for each module $r_v(1 \le r_v \le R)$.
+There are 1,600 confounding impacted genes on average after repeating this procedure for all modules in all confounding variables.

-\item For each confounding variable $v$ in the simulation, we randomly divided the $N$ samples into $K$ subclasses, which represents the non-disease-related clusters defined by confounding impacted genes.
+\item Randomly divide the $N$ samples into $K$ subclasses for each confounding variable $v$, representing the non-disease-related clusters defined by confounding impacted genes.